From the natal charts, which is considered the birth chart of a house, they are the two stars on the top left and right of each grid.

 The other side of enhancement is controlling and weakening.
 Also based on the relationship of the 5 elements.

-This is particularly useful when unfavorable stars are active and there is no practical way to reserve it.
+This is particularly useful when unfavorable stars are active and there is no practical way to reverse it.
 So weakening them is the best action to take.

 This for example, can happen when a the misfortune star 5 take position as the mountain star in a store room.
 Since you can’t fill the room with activity by converting it into an entertainment room, the next best course of action is to weaken it’s strength.